vaishtml/sheet_management_system/README.md

-# sheet_management_system
+### Sheet Management System

-This n8n workflow, named "schedule #1," automates the process of reading an unstructured class schedule and distributing personalized timetables to individual mentors.
+This n8n workflow automates the process of reading an unstructured class schedule and distributing personalized timetables to individual mentors.

 ***